KittelLee/KittelLee/README.md

 # Hi 👋, I'm JinUkLee!
-I am a developer who enjoys the process of acquiring and learning through challenging goals.
+I am a enginner who enjoys the process of acquiring and learning through challenging goals.

 ## 👨🏻‍💻 About me
 - Name : 이진욱 / JinUk Lee